LauraShortridge/GifTastic/README.md

 # GifTastic

-Have fun with the giphy API by displaying and animating populat gifs.
+Have fun with the giphy API by displaying and animating popular gifs.